am1goo/System.Text.Json.Combiner/README.md

 }
 ```

-Use `JsonCombiner` instead of `JsonSerializer` to deserialize JSON file from file system
+Use `JsonCombiner` instead of `JsonSerializer` to deserialize JSON file from file system and inherit each inlined class or struct from `IJsonCombine` interface
 ```csharp
 public TestObject LoadFromFile(string relativePath)
 {